Event at the specified

 EventTarget, invoking the affected

 EventListeners in the appropriate order.
-The normal event processing rules (including the capturing and optional bubbling phase) apply to events dispatched manually with
+The normal event processing rules (including the capturing and optional bubbling phase) also apply to events dispatched manually with

 cancelled = !target.dispatchEvent(event)